primer/doctocat/CONTRIBUTING.md

 Builds the site for [Now](https://zeit.co/now) deployment.
 You will never have to run `now-build` manually.
 Check out the [`@now/static-build` docs](https://zeit.co/docs/v2/advanced/builders/static-build-now-static-build) for more information.

 ## Bug reports

-A bug is a _demonstrable problem_ that is caused by the code in this repository.

 Guidelines for bug reports: